-Before purchasing any projector, it is important to know and analyze the types of ports and connections that are available with each model to ensure that it is compatible with other devices you might use.
-Each model varies in the types of ports that they provide, but the most general ports that come with models are: DVI, VGA, HDMI, and USB.
+Before purchasing any projector, it is important to know and analyse the types of ports and connections that are available with each model to ensure that it is compatible with other devices you might use.
+Each model varies in the types of ports that they provide, but the most general ports that come with models are DVI, VGA, HDMI, and USB.

 A few of the other inputs that you might look for on your projector are mini-USB connections that allow you directly connect to your smartphone, audio and video ports, and ethernet ports.
 Some models that are newer on the market might even have a USB-C port.

 The most important part is to make sure that the ports on the projector you are purchasing matches the inputs that the other devices you will be using with the projector are compatible.